chaosarium/Influx/LLM.md

 ## Security/Authentication/Validation

 Disregard these for now as the app is intended to run locally and we want to move quickly.

+## Miscellaneous

+Don't do `TestDb::new().await.unwrap()` in a helper function when testing.
+It doesn't work for mystery reason.
+Instead, do it in the test function itself.